niemasd/GameID/README.md

 ```

 If the database ([`db.pkl.gz`](db.pkl.gz)) is not provided via `-d`, it will be downloaded from this repo.
 This is **very slow**, so we strongly recommend providing it if you are running GameID in bulk (or if your environment does not have internet connection).

+This tool is being actively developed, and updates will be pushed somewhat frequently.
+As such, be sure to periodically `git pull` an up-to-date version of this repository to ensure you have access to all of the latest features and optimizations.

 ### Example: Identify a Game